November 14, 2025

-AI is transforming the restaurant industry, automating tasks like order-taking, food preparation, and inventory management.
-While improving efficiency and customer experience, experts warn AI could replace 10-80% of restaurant jobs, especially those involving repetitive tasks.
+AI is completely changing the restaurant industry, automating tasks like order-taking, food preparation, and inventory management.
+While improving productivity and customer experience, experts warn there could be an AI impact on 10-80% of restaurant jobs, especially those involving repetitive tasks.

 Restaurants are using AI technology to improve how they work and give customers a better experience.
 Here's how AI is being used in restaurants today: